jnurmine/Zenburn/readme.md

 ## In This Repo

-**ports** - Themes and scheme files are organised within subfolders by the parent app they're designed for **colours** contains html tables, excel files, palettes for design apps etc with hex and rgb colour codes.
+**ports** - Themes and scheme files are organised within subfolders by the parent app they're designed for

+**colours** contains html tables, excel files, palettes for design apps etc with hex and rgb colour codes.
 This includes dumps of the old wikipedia tables describing the scheme, etc.

 **zenburn-vim** - original Vim scheme.
 Seemed polite to keep it at the top level.

 If good repos already exist, I have not cloned them in to this one: I don't understand submodules and so on.
 I'd love some *help* with this.
-TODO - lern git.

 For some gists and smaller files, I've pulled down local copies

 Files just availabile as downloads from other sites have been archived here.

 Instructions or original blog posts are generally saved as a text file in the relevant folder.

 Links to the original files, posts etc are archived below.
 I'm not interested in nicking credit, just in filing things nicely...

+TODO - put text files with sources in each folder.

+TODO - lern git.

+TODO - submodules for git repos and gists?

+TODO - pull request?

 ## The Original Zenburn Files